General School Information (FAQ)

 - to encourage parents direct involvement in their child’s learning

-A spelling list and times table is sent home weekly and you are encouraged to help your children learn these to support their learning.
+A spelling list is sent home weekly and you are encouraged to help your children learn these to support their learning.

 Homework in Secondary